spestana/planetsca/README.md

 1. Open Command Palette (Ctrl + Shift + P)
 2. Select Venv
-3. Select Desired Interpreter Path (I use 3.12.2)
+3. Select Desired Interpreter Path (I use 3.12.2, minimum version is 3.8)
 4. Notification should show up on the bottom right corner titled "Creating environment (Show logs): Creating venv...
 5. The venv is set up and activated if you see " _Python Version_